 We may experience changes in interest expense if changes in our debt occur.
 Changes in market interest rates could also affect our interest expense.
 Our 5.00% 2030 Notes, 4.25% 2032 Notes, 6.375% 2032 Notes and 6.375% 2034 Notes bear interest at a fixed rate, and therefore our interest expense related to these notes would not be affected by an increase in market interest rates.
 Borrowings under the Revolving Facility bear interest at either a base rate or SOFR, plus, in each case, an applicable margin.
-We did not have any outstanding borrowings on the Revolving Facility as of March 31, 2024.
+We did not have any outstanding borrowings A 1.0% increase in interest rates on the Revolving Facility would result in approximately \$1.0 million in additional interest expense annually based on our \$99.0 million in outstanding borrowings as of March 31, 2024 June 30, 2024.
 The Revolving Facility also assesses variable commitment and outstanding letter of credit fees based on quarterly average loan utilization.